ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/looker-studio-and-clickhouse.md

 ## Create Multiple MySQL Users in Cloud

-Besides the built-in MySQL user, you can also create multiple users for the MySQL interface.
+Besides the built-in `mysql4<subdomain>` user, you can also create multiple users for the MySQL interface.

 1. Create a user using the following format: `mysql4<subdomain>_<suffix>`.
 The password must be in double SHA1 format.
 For example:

   ```sql
   CREATE USER mysql4abcdefg123_team1 IDENTIFIED WITH double_sha1_password BY 'YourPassword42$';
   ```

-2. Grant the necessary permission for the MySQL user:
+2. Grant the new user the necessary permission to interact with the database:

   ```sql
   GRANT SELECT ON system.query_log TO mysql4abcdefg123_team1;
   ```

-3. Use the created user to connect to the MySQL interface.
+4. Use the created user to connect to the MySQL interface.